Jyoee18/UG_Project/README.md

   Output file will be `sequences.fasta`.

 ### Results:
-- The FASTA file will contain each sequence and identifier in the following format:
+- The FASTA file will contain each sequence and identifier in this format: header(>) followed by the Identifier and sequence in the next line.

-  > Identifier
-  Sequence

 ### Notes:
 - Error handling: